Adversarially robust clustering with optimality guarantees: Introduction

-This paper makes several contributions toward the sub-Gaussian clustering problem in the presence of adversarial outliers.
-First, we explore the mislabeling guarantees of the traditional $\ell_1$ metric used for robust clustering.
+This paper makes several contributions toward the sub-Gaussian clustering problem in the presence of adversarial outliers. \begin{itemize} \item First, we explore the mislabeling guarantees of the traditional $\ell_1$ metric used for robust clustering.
 We show that when the data is distributed according to sub-Gaussian errors around the centroids, even in the absence of outliers, the \kmed algorithm can not simultaneously guarantee consistent centroid estimates and optimal mislabeling.
 More specifically, suppose that the data dimension and number of clusters are fixed.
-Then there is a subset of the parameter space, with non-vanishing volume on which, whenever the centroids are picked, if the centroid estimates are within a ball of fixed radius around the actual centroids, the expected mislabeling error obtained by \kmed algorithm is strictly suboptimal.
-Secondly, we show that the \lcomed algorithm can guarantee optimal mislabeling errors in the presence of adversarial outliers.
-Analysis of such iterative techniques is challenging as the consecutive steps are dependent, and one needs to consider the effect of mislabeling at each step, even when there are no outliers.
-A close analysis of our proof technique reveals that any robust centroid estimate with a non-vanishing breakdown point and sub-Gaussian tail property can produce uniform control of the errors, enabling us to prove the required statistical guarantees.
-However, due to the high breakdown point of the coordinatewise median, we can allow the total adversarial outliers to be close (but strictly smaller) to the size of the smallest cluster.
-In a sense, this is the maximum data perturbation any clustering algorithm can tolerate; if any adversary can add more outliers than the size of the smallest cluster, it can significantly disturb the centroid estimates.
-With reasonably weak initialization conditions, we show that the mislabeling error rate produced by the \lcomed algorithm, even in the presence of adversarial outliers, matches the optimal rate produced by the Lloyd algorithm with pure data.
+Then there is a subset of the parameter space, with the non-vanishing volume on which, whenever the centroids are picked, if the centroid estimates are within a ball of fixed radius around the actual centroids, the expected mislabeling error obtained by \kmed algorithm is strictly suboptimal. \item Secondly, we show that with reasonably weak initialization conditions, the mislabeling error rate produced by the \lcomed algorithm, even in the presence of adversarial outliers, matches the optimal mislabeling rate for sub-Gaussian clustering.
 With a high probability, the optimal rate is produced in just two iterations, and the worst-case guarantee does not degrade in subsequent iterations.
-Additionally, we show that with a high probability, the centroid estimates produced by our algorithm achieve the optimal rate of sub-Gaussian mean estimation, up to a logarithmic factor, when the error distributions are symmetric around the locations.
+Analysis of such an iterative technique, in particular when outliers are present, is challenging as the consecutive steps are dependent.
+Due to the high breakdown point of the coordinatewise median, we can allow the total adversarial outliers to be close (but strictly smaller than) to the size of the smallest cluster.
+In a sense, this is the maximum data perturbation any clustering algorithm can tolerate; if any adversary can add more outliers than the size of the smallest cluster, it can significantly disturb the centroid estimates. \item Additionally, we show that with a high probability, the centroid estimates produced by our algorithm achieve the optimal rate of sub-Gaussian mean estimation, up to a logarithmic factor, when the error distributions are symmetric around the locations.
 To our knowledge, this is the first adversarially robust clustering algorithm with provably optimal guarantees for mislabeling and consistency guarantees for centroid estimation.